lambda-fairy/maud-book/getting_started.md

 maud_macros = "*"
 ```

-The `maud` crate contains types and functions used by the generated code, whereas `maud_macros` provides the `html!` macro itself.
+The `maud` crate exports types and functions used by the generated code, whereas `maud_macros` provides the `html!` macro itself.
 Both are essential to using the library.

 Now save the following to `src/main.rs`: